sourcefrog/conserve/doc/format.md

 A backup *archive* is a possibly-remote directory, containing archive files.

-In the root directory of the archive there is a file called `DURA-ARCHIVE`, which is an `ArchiveHeader` protobuf containing:
+In the root directory of the archive there is a file called `CONSERVE-ARCHIVE`, which is an `ArchiveHeader` protobuf containing:

-    magic: "dura backup archive"
+    magic: "conserve backup archive"

 Tiers
 -----